garneteclogite/yandex-data-science/README.md

 # yandex-data-science
 This repository contains projects I made during 8-month Data Scientist courses by Yandex.

-Please note that some of the code may be in Russian.
+Please note that some of the code descriptions are in Russian.
 This is because initially the descriptions for the projects were made in Russian for the convenience of reviewers.
 <table>
     <tbody>
         <tr>